dave-shawley/pydantic-tornado/README.md

 It quickly becomes second nature and does the right thing.
 It can be simpler than what FastAPI uses by constraining the functionality slightly.
 You'll see what I'm talking about.

-# Goals of this library

-1. write request handlers as type annotated functions
-2. hide the serialization and deserialization details
-3. expose OpenAPI specification that is usable and correct

 [fastapi]: https://fastapi.tiangolo.com/
 [pydantic]: https://docs.pydantic.dev/2.5/